XebiaStudio/gatsby-source-graphql-multiple/README.md

 ## Maintaining

 ### Publishing a new version

+To publish a new version, run

+    npm version major|minor|patch

-To publish a new version, update the `version` inside `package.json` (or use `npm version major|minor|patch`), commit the change and tag the commit with the new version number (use the format `vX.Y.Z`).
-Then, push your changes:
+This will automatically update the version in the `package.json`, commit the change and tag it.
+Push your changes:

-    git push --tags
+    git push && git push --tags

 Whenever a new tag is created, Github Actions will automatically publish the new version to the Package Registry.